 Alfred Russell Wallace and the Indonesian Throughflow

 Alfred Russell Wallace was the British naturalist who explored the “Malay Archipelago” (Indonesia as we now know it…) in the 1850’s.
-Wallace spent 8 years classifying both the flora and fauna and the people of the archipelago.
+In all he spent 8 years classifying both the flora and fauna and the people of the archipelago.

 The results of which he subsequently documented in a book of the same title that was first published in 1869.
 The Malay Archipelago is still in print to this day.
 And it provides a remarkable insight into the man himself and the areas he explored in more than 60 separate journeys.
-Wallace traveled over 14,000 miles and collected a total of 125,660 specimens of natural history.
-Much of which he bequeathed to British Museums.

-The time spent and the distance traveled, combined with the vast specimen collection, led Wallace to a very clear conclusion.
 Just as the island of Madagascar had distinct species because of the deep water channel that separates it from Africa.
 There were striking differences between the flora and fauna in the eastern and western parts of the archipelago.

 The Wallace Line

 Wallace postulated that an imaginary line could be drawn roughly north to south through the Malay Archipelago.
 To the west of that line the flora and fauna clearly belonged to what he called Indo-Malayan division.
 While everything to the east belonged to the Austro-Malayan division.

 This led to the conclusion that the land masses to the west had once been part of the Asian continent.
 While those to the east were once part of a much larger Australian continent.
 That imaginary line became known as the Wallace Line.
 Which is often referred to as the most profound zoological barrier on the plant… But the basic mechanism that creates the incredible barrier is the Indonesian Throughflow.
 Something that Wallace would have had no idea of at the time!